srich36/TodayILearned/til_docs/AI/Deep_Learning/Overview.md

 - Small random noise to input data (e.g. images) greatly affect the output of the model
   - Humans are robust to this, but the models may classify the image as something completely different
   - This is an *adversarial attack* -- how can we modify input data to increase the loss?

+### Misc Notes (Old)

+- Alignment vs. capability is similar to accuracy vs. precision [link](https://www.assemblyai.com/blog/how-chatgpt-actually-works/)
+  - *Capability* - How well a model can maximize its objective function (e.g. a model designed to maximize stock market predictions)
+  - *Alignment* - How well can the model do what we **want** it to do vs. what it was trained to do
+  - For example, a model designed to predict bird types may maximize its objective function extremely well, but that objective function may not actually be great at making predictions
+  - Models like the original GPT-3 are misaligned -- they can produce large amounts of text but not be consistent with human intent
+    - These models' objective function is a probability distribution around tokens (capability) but they are expected to perform cognitive reasoning (alignment)
+  - ChatGPT was trained with human feedback to help align the model better to its output (RLHF)
+    - ChatGPT was the first model to put RLHF into production
+  - Alignment also includes producing non-toxic and unbiased responses
+- Supervised fine tuning (SFT) is a technique to train a model that involves fine-tuning the model on a set of high-quality, pre-labeled output data by humans
+  - This is the standard fine tuning process
+  - The huggingface `transformers` library is the most popular way to fine-tune models
+- Distilled supervised fine tuning (dSFT) is a technique to train a model on a smaller dataset by using a larger model as a teacher
+  - The teacher model is used to generate labels for the smaller dataset
+  - The smaller dataset is then used to train the smaller model
+  - This is a form of transfer learning, **but the student model does not ever reach the performance of the parent model** and are not aligned
+  - In general, training on human feedback > dSFT
+- One *epoch* in model training is when all the training data is used once
+  - This gives each piece of training data an ability to update the model parameters
+- One limitation of this study is that GPT-4 was used as the evaluator for the benchmarks and it's known to be biased towards models derived from itself
+- *Loss function* - A loss function is the mathematical function that is used to minimize the error between the actual and predicted outcomes